 Pulling out of the failure spiral

 There is no single answer to this dilemma.
 But it seems to me that the current approach is locked into a failure spiral that will affect brand profitability and frustrate a lot of people along the way.
-As consumers increasingly use mobile technology to self-serve and pre-select, the role of frontline is changing from one steeped in reactive answers and awkward sales processes to one that revolves around logistics, conflict resolution and proactive help based on big and little data insights.
+As consumers increasingly use mobile technology to self-serve and pre-select, the role of frontline services teams is changing from one steeped in reactive answers and awkward sales processes to one that revolves around logistics, conflict resolution and proactive help based on big and little data insights.
 And that, it strikes me, is a very different set of skills than ‘someone to answer the phone’ or ‘to talk to at the counter’.

 It’s time for a new attitude.
 Start with what’s possible, not just what’s ‘permitted’